 Rolling Terrace Spanish Immersion Program

-year, the Spanish Immersion Program will be relocated to the following schools:
+Beginning 2018-2019 school year, the Spanish Immersion Program for current students in K-2 will be relocated to William T. Page ES.

-website for more information about their immersion interest meetings.
+Please visit the school's website for more information about their immersion interest meeting dates.

 Language education that starts early and involves children in daily communication and content learning allows children to develop a second language as naturally as they learned their first language.
 Learning a second language allows students to communicate with more people.
 Studies indicate that learning a second language helps children to be more creative, and better at solving problems.
 Furthermore, other studies have found that students who participate in an immersion program score the same or better than their peers on achievement tests.
 However, learning a language is a process and fluency is gained over years, not days or semesters.
 One way language immersion programs in the United States are by definition foreign language programs, programs to learn a second (non-English) language.
 Given the diversity of our population at Rolling Terrace Elementary School, some of our immersion students may also speak Spanish or other languages at home, in addition to English.